Kyrgyzstan Travel Budget 2026: What It Really Costs

 Photo: Radosław Botev / CC BY 3.0 pl via Wikimedia Commons

-The Kyrgyz som (KGS) trades at roughly 87–89 to the US dollar in 2026, and this is a cash economy once you leave Bishkek or Karakol.
-Below are the actual prices we paid or verified for accommodation, food, transport, treks and SIM cards, plus two sample 10-day budgets you can copy.
+The Kyrgyz som (KGS) trades at roughly 87–89 to the US dollar in 2026, and this is a cash economy once you leave Bishkek, Karakol or Osh.
+Below are current, verifiable prices for accommodation, food, transport, treks and SIM cards, plus two sample 10-day budgets you can copy line by line, the regional quirks that move the numbers, and the spending habits that wreck more budgets here than any single price ever does.

 StylePer dayWhat that buys